alexott/databricks-nutter-repos-demo/README.md

 Your Databricks workspace needs to have Repos functionality enabled.
 If it's enabled, you should see the "Repos" icon in the navigation panel:

-* Fork repository into your environment - Github, or Azure DevOps (follow Databricks documentation on setting
+* Fork repository into your environment - Github, or Azure DevOps (follow Databricks documentation on using it)
 * In the Repos, click "Create Repo" and link it to the Git repository that you've forked - this will be your personal copy of the code that will be used for work:

 ![Create a personal repo](images/create-personal-project.png)